-In the U.S., almost half our food is going into the garbage!
+In the U.S., almost half of our food is going to waste!
 According to a groundbreaking 2012 report from the Natural Resources Defense Council, America is losing up to 40% of its food — which is more than 1,250 calories per person per day.

-And globally, the Food and Agriculture Organization of the United Nations estimates that 30% of all food produced for humans worldwide (more than 1 billion tons) is wasted each year.
+And globally, the Food and Agriculture Organization of the United Nations estimates that 30% of all food produced for humans worldwide (more than 1 billion tons) is thrown away each year.
 That’s enough to feed three billion people!

 Not only is this problem vast; it’s also growing.
 Americans are now squandering more food than ever.
 In the U.S., people waste 50% more food today than in the 1970s.

 And food waste is increasing worldwide as well.
 For example, in several Chinese cities, such as Beijing and Shanghai, food waste now makes up 50 to 70% of municipal solid waste.

 Wasting food not only affects consumer finances, but it also impacts the global economy, the environment, and global efforts for hunger relief.

 So what can be done to help solve this massive problem?
 And how can you help?

 There are numerous factors.
 For example, oversized restaurant servings lead to excessive waste in fast food restaurants and sit-down eateries.
 Fruits and vegetables that are considered too small, too large, or visually unappealing are tossed out by retailers.
 And when crops are no longer profitable to harvest, farmers often leave fields to rot.

 On the consumer side, a lot of confusion exists about the freshness dates on packaged foods, and people sometimes throw out items prematurely.
 Most food that gets wasted comes from households allowing food to go bad.

 By Wasting Food, We’re Throwing Out A Lot of Nutrition